mavryk-network/mavryk-protocol/docs/alpha/proof_of_stake.rst

 Delegates' rights selection
 ---------------------------

-Tezos being proof-of-stake, the delegates' rights are selected at random based on their stake.
-In what follows we detail the selection mechanism used in Tezos.
+Mavryk being proof-of-stake, the delegates' rights are selected at random based on their stake.
+In what follows we detail the selection mechanism used in Mavryk.

 .. _random_seed_alpha: